Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Abstract

 \section{Abstract}

-We study the regularity criteria for weak solutions to the 3D incompressible Navier--Stokes equations in terms of the geometry of vortex structures, taking into account the boundary effects.
-A boundary regularity theorem is proved on regular domains with a class of oblique derivative boundary conditions, providing that the vorticity of the fluid is coherently aligned.
-In particular, we establish the boundary regularity on round balls, half-spaces and right circular cylindrical ducts, subject to the classical Navier and kinematic boundary conditions.
+We study the regularity criteria for weak solutions to the 3D incompressible Navier--Stokes equations in terms of the direction of vorticity, taking into account the boundary conditions.
+A boundary regularity theorem is proved on regular curvilinear domains with a family of oblique derivative boundary conditions, provided that the directions of vorticity are coherently aligned up to the boundary.
+As an application, we establish the boundary regularity for weak solutions to Navier--Stokes equations in round balls, half-spaces and right circular cylindrical ducts, subject to the classical Navier and kinematic boundary conditions.